mattermost/mattermost-handbook/operations/customer-success/README.md

 c) is unresponsive more than 120 days from the renewal date.

 **Examples:**
-- “We can’t get a hold of this customer and they purchased 2 months ago.”
+- We can’t get a hold of this customer and they purchased 2 months ago.
+- Customer is downgrading their subscription but renewing.
-- “We are struggling to deploy our Mattermost instance.”
+- Customer states: “We are struggling to deploy our Mattermost instance.“
-- “We purchased 500 licenses but we have 36 active users.”
+- Customer states: “We purchased 500 licenses but we have 36 active users.“
-                       Customers are downgrading their subscription but renewing.

 **“At Risk” Definition:** Customer who a) has a clear risk of 10%+ contraction (including full churn) upon renewal and less than 3 month to correct the situation or b) has communicated that they will not renew.

 **Examples:**
-                     - The customer is unresponsive and we are within the 90 renewal period.
+- Customer is unresponsive and we are within the 90 renewal period.
-                     - Customer states: “We aren’t renewing our subscription if you don't do X.
+- Customer states: “We aren’t renewing our subscription if you don't do X.“

-#### Bi-weekly Customer Risk Meetings (Interal)
+#### Bi-weekly Customer Risk Meetings (Internal)
-**Purpose:** Bi-Monthly forecast call to review Early Warning, At-Risk and Churn customers and align company efforts on retaining customers and minimizing churn.
+* **Purpose:** Bi-Monthly forecast call to review Early Warning, At-Risk and Churn customers and align company efforts on retaining customers and minimizing churn.
-**Who Owns the Meeting?** This meeting is coordinated and led by the (CAM) Customer Advocacy Manager **Meeting Frequency:** We will meet biweekly on Mondays.
+* **Who Owns the Meeting?** This meeting is coordinated and led by the (CAM) Customer Advocacy Manager
+* **Meeting Frequency:** We will meet biweekly on Mondays.
 This is a mandatory meeting.
-**Duration of Meeting:** 50 Minutes
+* **Duration of Meeting:** 50 Minutes
-**Meeting Etiquette:** Mattermost is a “Customer Obsessed” organization.
+* **Meeting Etiquette:** Mattermost is a “Customer Obsessed” organization.
 We ask to please be mindful that we are all driving to one common objective.
 Successful and happy customers.
 Be blameless.
 Please avoid finger pointing and keep a positive voice tone while working with the team.
 We ask that only one person speak at a time to avoid confusion and so everyone can add insight to help with the resolution.
-**Who Should Attend:**
+* **Who Should Attend:**
    - Members of the MLT Team
    - Head of Sales
    - Customer Success Managers
    - Customer Success Engineering
    - Account Executives (Optional)

-**Meeting Strategy:**
+* **Meeting Strategy:**
 Ahead of meeting, CSMs or AEs CSM/AE escalates a technical or business issue by logging or updating a “Early Warning/At Risk” in Salesforce.
 Early Warning/At Risk Areas to be logged in Salesforce and reviewed in Looker report.